Intensive Residency

 About Annie Castledine

-Annie was a powerful, bold and dynamic figure in British theatre for over 50 years.
+Annie Castledine was a powerful, bold and dynamic figure in British theatre for over 50 years.
 Described by her long-time collaborator Stephen Daldry as ‘a giant, a mother and a force for all that’s best in the theatre’, her important contribution to theatre during the 1980s and 90s and throughout her career influenced successive generations of directors, inspiring them to be courageous, outspoken and to challenge the status quo.
 Find out more

 “The time I spent at The Nuffield Theatre in Southampton equipped me, not only with skills for the rehearsal room, but also skills needed to lead a company.
 Most valuable of all though was the opportunity to try ideas, succeed and sometimes fail, within a supportive, creative environment.”